Updated 18 July 2020

 - The International Agency for Research on Cancer (IARC) classifies Titanium Dioxide as a Group 2B carcinogen, which means it's "possibly carcinogenic to humans."

-- The EWG’s Skin Deep Cosmetics Database rates it a 3, which places it at the lowest end of moderately hazardous ingredients.
+- The EWG’s Skin Deep Cosmetics Database rates it between 1-3 (depending on usage), which places it at the lower end of moderately hazardous ingredients.

 1. How fine the powder particles are; and